 If that’s the case then I have the right solution for you.

-In this post I will show you how to fix Windows audio Device Graph Isolation High CPU usage issue.
+In this post, I will show you how to fix the Window Audio Device Graph Isolation High CPU usage issue.

 So let’s get started.

-Windows Audio Device Graph Isolation is a separated kind of service officially launched by Windows that functions as a creative audio engine in your Windows operating system.
+Windows Audio Graph Isolation is a separate kind of service officially launched by Windows that functions as a creative audio engine in your Windows operating system.

-Some people also call it as digital signal processing.
+Some people also call it digital signal processing.

 It includes the advanced audio enhancement effects provided by Windows.